 Sadly, only about 50 of the stoves were produced and they’ve all vanished.
 Some other 1900s inventions are still with us though.
 The 1900s was also the decade that gave us the Lamington, the Neenish tart, the Sao biscuit and Peters Ice Cream, accepted for many years as ‘the health food of a nation’.

 Organisations like the Women’s Christian Temperance Union had been campaigning against alcohol for decades.
 Back in the 1870s and 80s, the temperance movement had led to the erection of grand ‘coffee palaces’ – hotels where no alcohol was served.
-They campaigned against the service of alcohol in railway refreshment rooms and even advocated total prohibition.
+The temperance advocates campaigned against the service of alcohol in railway refreshment rooms and even advocated total prohibition.

 With Australia at war, they saw their opportunity.
 They argued that Australians needed to ‘throw off superfluous drink and get down to the solid fighting habits of the soldier here and now’.
 And they succeeded, at least in part.